azurecitadel/azurecitadel.github.io/guides/prereqs/vscode.md

 ## Personalisation

 VS Code has great configuration and extensibility options to allow you to personalise it to your own preferences.
+The following information is therefore entirely optional, but is included for anyone who would like to emulate my VS Code configuration.

 The settings cog at the bottom left allows you to select colour and icon themes, and to install new ones.
 As you can see from the settings file above my installation uses both the Material Theme (for the icons) and the Nord Theme (for the colour scheme).

 I also hide the menu bar (which can be toggled back on temporarily using ALT), and I have disabled the minimap by default.

-> Windows 10 also allows you to set custom colours for the title bar in the Color Settings area.
+> Windows 10 also allows you to set custom colours for Windows' title bars in the Color Settings area.
 Mine is set to 59, 66, 82, which is the same as the Nord background colour for the status bar.

 ## Useful Keyboard Shortcuts